s3fs-fuse/s3fs-fuse/README.md

 You can also mount on boot by entering the following line to `/etc/fstab`:

 ```
-s3fs#mybucket /path/to/mountpoint fuse allow_other 0 0
+s3fs#mybucket /path/to/mountpoint fuse _netdev,allow_other 0 0
 ```

 Limitations